ramistry/cse15l-lab-reports/Lab_report_3.md

    Berk/ch7.txt
    Berk
    ```
-   This command is useful if patern of output
+   This command is useful if the patern of output
    matter a lot.
+The format can help if the parent
+   directory content needs to be found first.